Careers360 Logo

 Stage 2: For allotment of seats reserved for Female to Male Candidates

-Stage 3: For SBC Category Candidates
+Stage 3: For OBC Category Candidates

 Stage 4: For all Candidates (without any type of Reservation)